UBA5 GENE MUTATION

 Rare diseases impact more people than AIDs and cancer combined.

-1 in 10 people are affected by rare disease.
+1 in 10 people are affected by rare diseases.

 1 in 2 rare diseases don’t have a foundation or research support group.

 Do these numbers seem small?
-Well, consider that there are over 6,000 known rare diseases which affect around 25 million people.
+Well, consider that there are over 6,000 known rare diseases that affect around 25-30 million people.
 This represents around 10% of the U.S. population.
 Rare diseases bring forth many challenges in different areas.
-Some diseases are not well characterized or defined and very few specialized centers are exist for diagnosis, management, and research.
+Some diseases are not well characterized or defined and very few specialized centers exist for diagnosis, management, and research.

 Check out the organization leading the charge for rare disease advocacy in the United States.
 National Organization for Rare Disorders.
 NORD's motto “Alone we are rare, together we are strong” exemplifies the mindset of the organization and some of the goals of its programs.

-Now more about the UBA5 gene mutation that our son, Austin was diagnosed with.
-February 2014 we started one of the most in-depth genetic test called Whole Exome Sequencing.
-At this time Austin, Anthony and myself all submitted our blood work for analyzing.
-It was found at the time there were no reported causative mutations in diseases associated with reported phenotype.
+Now more about the UBA5 gene mutation our son, Austin was diagnosed with.
+February 2014 we started one of the most in-depth genetic tests called Whole Exome Sequencing.
+At this time Austin, Anthony, and Lindsey all submitted our blood work for analysis.
+It was found at the time there were no reported causative mutations in diseases associated with the reported phenotype.
 ‘It is possible that this patient has a pathogenic mutation outside of the coding regions analyzed, or in a regulatory or deep intronic region that would not be detected by Whole Exome Sequencing.’ - GeneDx

-Ubiquitin's are small proteins found in almost all cells.
-They are added to proteins to direct the protein for breakdown, to move to different part of the cell, to change their activity and also alter protein interactions.
+Ubiquitins are small proteins found in almost all cells.
+They are added to proteins to direct the protein for breakdown, to move to different parts of the cell, to change their activity, and also alter protein interactions.
 There are several different types of enzymes involved in getting the ubiquitin attached to the protein.